adsehgal/AtMega_Dev_Boards/README.md

 </p>This repo is a compilation of custom development boards I have taken upon myself to design.
 These boards house the AtMega family of microcontrollers and are similar to Arduino boards, however, with personal customizations as follows:</p>
  <il>

-- Reduce the physical size of the Arduino Mega by roughly half.
+- Reduce the physical size of the reference Arduinos by roughly half.
 - Implement USB-C for future proofing.
 - Remove unnecessary components.
  <il>